google/pyrios/README.md

 Helios use cryptography to protect ballots and enable public verifiability: anyone can check that the results of an election were computed correctly.

+Please note that this is not an official Google product.

 Election Verification
 ---------------------